Nelly2i/Data-Exploration-in-PostgreSQL/README.md

 # Data-Exploration-in-PostgreSQL

 ## Introduction
-In this project, I explored a Company's sales data to find useful insights like top selling products and state that generates the highest profit by analyzing records in the Customer, Product, and Sales Table.
+In this project, I explored a Supermart Store's sales data to find useful insights like top selling products and state that generates the highest profit by analyzing records in the Customer, Product, and Sales Table.

 ## Installation
 To install PostgreSQL, you can follow these steps: